How to Talk About Women in Ministry and Why

 At Bible camp and youth conventions, we waited at the altars, sometimes for hours, to discern God’s calling to ministry.
 No one ever discouraged me from seeking that call.
 No one ever suggested to me that God doesn’t call women.
 There was just an assumption that, as a woman, I had as much opportunity for that calling as my brothers and my male cousins and friends.

 It was not until I started college — at an Assemblies of God university — that I encountered language suggesting women shouldn’t serve as pastors or church leaders.
-The university did not teach these ideas, but some of my fellow students had grown up with this theology and knew how to articulate it.
+The university did not teach these ideas, but some of my fellow students had grown up with this belief and knew how to articulate it.
 I had little in the way of theological justification or scriptural understanding to refute them, so I determined to study our theology and the Scriptures, and to seek God anew.

 I may not have received a personal call to pastor, but I had family and friends who had, both men and women.